-To apply to become an Affiliate Attorney, please send the following information to Denise Madewell (firstname.lastname@example.org): (i) resume, and (ii) a short statement of your interest (can be in the body of your email) in helping the Clinic, ability to make the requested time commitment, and your relevant expertise.
+To apply to become an Affiliate Attorney, please send the following information to Laura Shiltz (email@example.com): (i) resume, and (ii) a short statement of your interest (can be in the body of your email) in helping the Clinic, ability to make the requested time commitment, and your relevant expertise.

 The Clinic assists with entity selection and formation, financing, intellectual property counseling (including freedom to operate, provisional patent application preparation, trademark prosecution, and clearance), and other related transactional work.
 In the Winter 2012 semester, the Clinic student attorneys' legal work included: entity selection and formation, intellectual property counseling, a convertible debt financing, and other transactional work.
 (Already last summer, one of our clients turned down an acquisition offer and another client negotiated a pre-seed financing.)

 As of now, the Clinic is focuses on representing ventures launched by U-M students.
 Typical ventures include: mobile or web apps, IT, medical devices, and clean tech.
 Most of our clients involve U-M engineering or business students— both undergraduate and graduate.
-The clients receive business support and mentoring from the Zell Lurie Institute at the Ross School of Business and UM's Center for Entrepreneurship.
-Many of the clients are residents of TechArb, the student start-up accelerator started by U-M in 2008.
+The clients receive business support and mentoring from the Zell Lurie Institute at the U-M Ross School of Business and U-M's Center for Entrepreneurship.
+Many of the clients are residents of TechArb, As of now, the Clinic is focuses on representing ventures launched by U-M students.
+Typical ventures include: mobile or web apps, IT, medical devices, and clean tech.
+Most of our clients involve U-M engineering or business students— both undergraduate and graduate.
+The clients receive business support and mentoring from the Zell Lurie Institute at the U-M Ross School of Business and U-M's Center for Entrepreneurship.
+Many of the clients are residents of TechArb, U-M's student start-up accelerator that launched in 2008.

 The Clinic has been popular with U-M law students.
 In the Fall 2012 semester, 97 law students applied for the 16 Clinic spots.
-The students typically have demonstrated a commitment to working with entrepreneurial ventures, through summer associate positions at top law firms around the world, other startup or venture capital related work (some have launched their own startups in the past), or other Law School extracurricular activities such as the new Entrepreneurial Law Association, the new Michigan Journal of Private Equity and Venture Capital Law, and the Business Law Association.
+The students typically have demonstrated a commitment to working with entrepreneurial ventures, through summer associate positions at top law firms around the world, other startup or venture capital related work (some have launched their own startups in the past), or other Law School extracurricular activities such as the Entrepreneurship and Law Association, the Michigan Business & Entrepreneurial Law Review , and the Business Law Association.

 David Parsigian, the managing partner of Honigman Miller's Ann Arbor office, has joined the Clinic in a part-time adjunct capacity to assist us with his expertise.